-There is a rigorous monitoring process of agreed savings in place and throughout the year several savings have been classified as undeliverable due to changing circumstances and consultation feedback.
+There is a rigorous monitoring process of agreed savings in place and several savings have been classified as undeliverable due to changing circumstances and consultation feedback.
 Services are expected to find compensatory savings but in some cases it has not been possible to do this.
-There have been no further savings classified as undeliverable in Q3.
+The following savings are built back into the budget at quarter 2: